-Relevant observational data for many of the questions/consequences of models for structure formation and galaxy formation are becoming available or about to become available.
+Decoding galaxy formation, creating mock catalogues: Relevant observational data for many of the questions/consequences of models for structure formation and galaxy formation are becoming available or about to become available.
 Having theoretical predictions with which to compare is becoming more and more useful as the precision of the data allows more discriminating questions.
-On the way, it is often crucial to make "mock catalogues" where one creates a simulation that is similar to the observed sky in order to see what observational strategies and analyses may produce/constrain.
-This is also useful for people doing the observations, to compare strategies and consequences of assumptions/tradeoffs.
+As part of this, it is often crucial to make "mock catalogues" where one creates a simulation that is similar to the observed sky in order to see what observational strategies and analyses may produce/constrain.

 Clusters: Galaxy clusters are the largest (and thus rarest) virialized objects in the universe and correspondingly their counts and clustering are extremely sensitive to cosmological parameters.
-This has inspired many observational surveys, now underway, to collect large samples of them.
+They are also interesting environments for galaxy formation (and processing) and objects of study themselves for their astrophysical and large scale structure properties.
+This has inspired many observational cluster surveys, now underway, to collect large samples of them.
 For counts and clustering, and other uses of galaxy clusters (as environments for galaxy formation, as the most extreme halos/intersections in the cosmic web, etc.), one wants to start with a very basic property of each cluster, its mass.
-This is extremely difficult to measure better than 20%, and even methods this accurate are difficult to come by.
 Simulating the counts, positions, mergers and masses of galaxy clusters in dark matter simulations is relatively straightforward nowadays, but going from this to observables, which tend to involve gas physics on some level or another, is more difficult to do precisely.
 I have worked on comparisons of analytic methods to simulated cluster merger rates, dark matter cluster assembly histories and the roles of major mergers and more recently on more general cluster properties, including measuring their clustering, and finding them in observational data.
 My most recent cluster work has been on finding and weighing them in simulations, with an eye to understanding what the simulations have to get right in order to use the same finding methods reliably in (specifically optical and SZ) observational data, and there are many interesting questions there to continue pursuing.
+I am particularly interested in their role in the web and in their relation to the filaments which end upon them.
 I am part of the Dark Energy Survey cluster working group.

 Galaxies/subhalos: A second merger related direction is that of galaxies, which Andrew Wetzel, Martin White and I have been investigating using subhalos in dark matter halos.
 Galaxy mergers are thought to drive quasar activity, starbursts and the evolution of galaxies into the red sequence, among other things.
 Identifying these subhalos within dark matter halos is not yet done in a standard way, however these objects are expected to correlate most directly with galaxies, and many observed galaxy properties have been reproduced with this identification.
 Pushing this analysis further to learn about galaxy evolution and merger properties is a very rich topic, especially at high redshift where observational data is now becoming available.